dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 from the list of controllers that the dapp canister(s) have.
 Note that without this, the next step will fail.

+To do this, you can use the command 'here' where you specify as the principal all existing controller principals except for the SNS root that you have already added.

+[comment]: <> (add link, should already exist in DFX)

 #### 5. Register the dapp to the SNS
+Next, you will register the dapp canisters that are now controlled by the SNS in the SNS root canister.
+This is to make sure that the SNS root canister is aware of the canisters that it officially governs.
+This also ensures that if you request a canister summary from the SNS root canister, then the dapp canisters are included in this summary and you can learn, for example, how many cycles they still have.

+Registering a dapp under and SNS is again done by an SNS proposal.
-by proposaladd dapp to sns by proposal
+To register a dapp under an SNS, you make again an SNS proposal by proposaladd dapp to sns by proposal

 #### 6. _(Recommended)_ Test upgrading the dapp cnaister(s) by SNS proposal.